Background Image{else}Background Image

 I’ve been passionate about business for as long as I can remember.
 My parents were driven, successful entrepreneurs, working with some of Australia’s largest fashion retailers.
 I was swept up in their enthusiasm and went along for the ride, working in their factory and retail stores from a young age.
 I couldn’t get enough of the fast pace and absorbed everything I could.

 At 18, I got my first corporate job in the buying department of Myer.
 I loved being part of a big business with a career path peppered with promotions, but I also had the entrepreneurial streak from my parents that eventually won over.
+In the end, I took a leap of faith and built a dance school, a construction company, followed by the creative marketing agency I run today.

 What is the most exciting project you have worked on?